- This event has passed.

 To listen to an audio recording of the meeting call Town Hall at (828)645-7116.
 An audio recording of the meeting will be available upon request beginning 24 hours after the meeting and until the minutes of the meeting have been approved by Town Council.
 To view related materials, please visit the Town’s website at https://www.weavervillenc.org.

-At this workshop meeting the Mayor and Town Council will discuss potential charter amendments, the Tree City USA program, and a possible annexation agreement with the Town of Woodfin.
-Discussion during the meeting will be limited to those topics.
+At this special called workshop meeting the Mayor and Town Council will discuss the Community Center Project, Reems Creek Greenway Project, FY 2021-2022 budget, US Cellular proposal for a permanent easement, 911 dispatch services, and receive an update on the MS4 Stormwater Compliance Project.
+Discussion during the meeting will be limited to these topics.
 Public comments will not be heard.
 Action by Town Council may be taken.

 Allan P. Root, Mayor